Professional indemnity insurance for writers is a key consideration for both freelancers and employees who work in the medical industry.

 - not delivering the content on time

-Sometimes, professional associations offer industry-specific professional indemnity insurance – so check with your national medical writing association.
+Sometimes, professional associations offer industry-specific professional indemnity insurance for writers, so check with your national medical writers association.

 If you have a solid contract that assigns all liability to your client or publisher, then why would you need insurance?